abatchelor/awellchartedpath/_posts/2018-03-28-india-trains.md

 ### 🚂  Jaipur to Jaisalmer on the Malani Express

-Our experience (luck?) on trains continued to approve with our next overnight train.
+Our experience (luck?) on trains continued to improve with our next overnight train.
 We were scheduled to depart from Jaipur at 11:45pm and arrive to Jaisalmer at 11:45am... and did exactly that!
 We were once again in AC1, and again were lucky enough to get a `coupe` cabin, private to just the two of us.
 To add to the positives, the Jaipur train station was by far the nicest one we had encountered so far, including a spotless and mostly-empty free lounge for upper class passengers, which we took advantage of for about 90 minutes of waiting at the station.

 <div style="text-align: center; max-width: calc(100% - 20px);"><a href="/static/assets/img/blog/IndTrainsWaitingJP.jpg" target="_blank"><img src="/static/assets/img/blog/IndTrainsWaitingJP.jpg" width="45%"></a> <a href="/static/assets/img/blog/IndTrainsCoupeJP.jpg" target="_blank"><img src="/static/assets/img/blog/IndTrainsCoupeJP.jpg" width="25.4%"></a></div><p></p>